farahshih/Grocery-Retail-Data-Analysis/Modelling_AggSales.md

 ```

 #### **1. Read and transform UPC(Universal Product Code) file**
-The original upc file contains other information.
-We use our function ``readupc()`` to clean the upc file.
+The original upc file has some missing values.
+We use our function ``readupc()`` to load and clean the upc file.
 After cleaning, we see that there are 175 products in frozen juice category.

 ```r
 p<-"~/Documents/Codes/Pricing_Project/Data/csv-data/frozenjuice/upcfrj.csv"